2024-05-13

 Ascent: 254

 I woke to a beautiful morning and a nice breakfast.
-My knee was a bit painful last night, so I had to find a new route, I couldn't walk up and down Conic Hill.
+My knee was painful last night, so I had to find a new route, I couldn't walk up and down Conic Hill.
 Too bad to miss the Loch Lomond view though!

 Drymen Inn in the morning.
 I had the two windows on the left side, right above the beer garden.
 The music stopped at 11 pm and I managed to sleep for a bit before that.